junxit/us-congress-bills-113/bill.md

 ## § 6.
 Temporary extension of existing withdrawal period

-Subsection (a) of section 806 of the California Military Lands Withdrawal and Overflights Act of 1994 (title VIII of Public Law 103–433; 108 Stat.
-4505) is amended to read as follows:

-> - **(a)** *Duration* The withdrawal and reservation established by subsection (a) of section 803 shall terminate on October 31, 2014.
-The withdrawal and reservation established by subsection (b) of such section shall not terminate until the date on which the land transfer required by section 2 of the Chocolate Mountain Aerial Gunnery Range Transfer Act of 2013 is executed.
+Notwithstanding subsection (a) of section 806 of the California Military Lands Withdrawal and Overflights Act of 1994 (title VIII of Public Law 103–433; 108 Stat.
+4505), the withdrawal and reservation of the land transferred under section 2 of this Act shall not terminate until the date on which the land transfer required by section 2 is executed.

+## § 7.
+Water rights

+- **(a)** *Water rights* Nothing in this Act shall be construed—
+  - **(1)** to establish a reservation in favor of the United States with respect to any water or water right on lands transferred by this Act; or
+  - **(2)** to authorize the appropriation of water on lands transferred by this Act except in accordance with applicable State law.
+- **(b)** *Effect on previously acquired or reserved water rights* This section shall not be construed to affect any water rights acquired or reserved by the United States before the date of the enactment of this Act.